mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* <a href="#awscdk-resources-mongodbatlas.DataProcessRegion">DataProcessRegion</a>

-Information about the cloud provider region to which the data lake routes client connections.
+Information about the cloud provider region to which the Atlas Data Federation routes client connections.

 MongoDB Cloud supports AWS only.